 - Students use comparative advantage to calculate efficiency improvements resulting from trade and specialization.

 - Supply and Demand, Market Equilibrium & Price Elasticity

-- Students employ demand/supply concepts to determine market equilibrium.
+- Students can use demand/supply concepts to determine market equilibrium.

-- Students understand why supply and demand may shift over time and analyze the impacts on market equilibrium that result from these shifts.
+- Students can explain why supply and demand may shift over time and analyze the impacts on market equilibrium that result from these shifts.

-- Students calculate price elasticity of demand and illustrate its uses in market analysis.
+- Students can calculate price elasticity of demand and illustrate its uses in market analysis.

 - Efficient Markets: Costs of Production, Perfect Competition, Imperfect Competition, Labor Markets

 - Students are able to distinguish between explicit and implicit costs as well as between average and marginal costs.
 They can use these relationships to derive the full cost of operating a business firm.